 DAY 11 Houffalize (June 11)

-We will move to Celles where the panzers of Manteufel’s 5th Panzer Army ran out of fuel.
-Thereafter we will drive to Dinant where elements of Colonel Skorzeny’s patrols managed to reach the Meuse River.
+We will move to Celles where the panzers of Manteuffel’s 5th Panzer Army ran out of fuel.
+Afterwards we will drive to Dinant where elements of Colonel Otto Skorzeny’s patrols managed to reach the Meuse River.
 Finally we will move to Houffalize where General Hodge’s 1st Army and General Patton’s 3rd Army linked up, thus sealing the Bulge on January the 14th 1945.

 DAY 12 Frankfurt (June 12)